adobe-apiplatform/umapi-documentation/en/api/QueryProductConfigs.md

 * **Authorization** : A current access token obtained from login request.
 * **x-api-key** : The API key for your organization, obtained from the Developer Portal.

-# <a name="accessProductConfigurationInformation" class="api-ref-subtitle">Access Product Configuration Information</a>
+# <a name="accessProductConfigurationInformation" class="api-ref-subtitle">Access Product Profile Information</a>

-Products are associated with product configurations that are defined in the [Admin Console](https://adminconsole.adobe.com/enterprise/).
-For a given product, you can list and examine the associated product configurations.
+Products are associated with product profiles that are defined in the [Admin Console](https://adminconsole.adobe.com/enterprise/).
+For a given product, you can list and examine the associated product profiles.

-All products and product configurations can be accessed through endpoints under the **{orgId}/products** resource.
+All products and product profiles can be accessed through endpoints under the **{orgId}/products** resource.

-* List a page of product configurations defined for your organization, or for a specific product.
+* List a page of product profiles defined for your organization, or for a specific product.

 ```
 GET [UM_Server]/{orgId}/products/{productId}/configurations
 ```
-* Retrieve information about a specific product configuration.
+* Retrieve information about a specific product profile.

 ```
 GET [UM_Server]/{orgId}/products/{productId}/configurations/{configId}
 ```
-* List a page of users who belong to a specific product configuration.
+* List a page of users who belong to a specific product profile.

 ```
 GET [UM_Server]/{orgId}/products/{productId}/configurations/{configId}/users
 ```
-* List a page of users with admin role for a specific product configuration.
+* List a page of users with admin role for a specific product profile.

 ```
 GET [UM_Server]/{orgId}/products/{productId}/configurations/{configId}/admins